TDG – TRANSPORTATION DANGEROUS GOODS TRAINING COURSE

 Dangerous goods put people, property, or the environment at risk due to their chemical or physical properties.
 The hazards associated with dangerous goods greatly increase when they are moved or transported.
 Accordingly, Canada’s Transportation of Dangerous Goods (TDG) Act ensures public safety by specifying strict regulations that must be followed when transporting these types of materials.

 Anyone involved in shipping or receiving dangerous goods requires training on TDG regulations and must be aware of what they are handling, what its hazards are, and what to do in case of an emergency.
-This Transportation of Dangerous Goods Canada (TDG) course provides an overview of the TDG regulations and teaches how to recognize and handle dangerous goods.
+This TDG training course provides an overview of the TDG regulations and teaches how to recognize and handle dangerous goods.

-You should ask your supervisor or employer about any special equipment or specific training required for handling and transportation of dangerous goods.
-Once you have completed this course, you will be better informed about the importance of complying with the regulations for the transportation of dangerous goods.
+You should ask your supervisor or employer about any special equipment or specific training required for handling and transportation of these dangerous goods.
+Once you have completed this course, you will be better informed about the importance of complying with the regulations for TDG.
+Staying safe is the number one goal!

 Click here for a Government of Canada Video: Overview of the Emergency Response Guidebook (ERG (2016)

 Up to 5 hours, depending on participants’ experience levels

 A passing grade of 75% is required in order to receive a certificate